Hugh Riminton: Early life and education

-Born in Sri Lanka, where his father managed tea estates, Riminton migrated to New Zealand when he was five.
+Born in Sri Lanka, where his father managed tea estates, Riminton briefly migrated to the United Kingdom, then to New Zealand when he was five.
 He began work as a cadet reporter aged 17 in Christchurch, before moving to Australia in 1983 to work for the Macquarie Radio Network in Perth and Melbourne.

-Riminton graduated with a master's degree from Macquarie University with a major work focusing on peacekeeping policy.
+Riminton graduated with a master's degree from Macquarie University focused on peacekeeping policy.

 Career

 Riminton joined the Australian Nine Network as a Melbourne-based general reporter in 1989.
 He became its London-based correspondent in 1991.

 Riminton has reported from more than 40 countries, notably South Africa, Uganda, South Sudan, Somalia, Rwanda, the Middle East, Russia, Afghanistan, Pakistan, India, South East Asia, East Timor, China, the United States and the Pacific Islands.
 He has received several honours for his reporting work, including a Logie Award (1996) for coverage of Tahiti's independence movement and a Walkley Award for his coverage of the 2000 Fijian coup d'état.
 He was also a Walkley Awards finalist for reportage in Papua New Guinea (1998), Kosovo (1999), Southern Sudan (1999) and Iraq (2003).

 In 2001, he was appointed full-time presenter of the Nine Network's national evening news program Nightline, where he remained until joining CNN in December 2004.
-From Sri Lanka, he reported and presented during CNN's Alfred Dupont Award-winning coverage of the 2004 Boxing Day tsunami.
+From Sri Lanka he reported and presented during CNN's Alfred Dupont Award-winning coverage of the 2004 Boxing Day tsunami.
 He also reported extensively from Iraq, Pakistan, China, Indonesia, Thailand, the Philippines and elsewhere during this time.

-From January 2005 until September 2008, he co-anchored CNN Today with Kristie Lu Stout out of Hong Kong.
-During that time, the programme twice won the Asian Television Award for Asia-Pacific's Best News Programme.
+From January 2005 to September 2008, he co-anchored CNN Today with Kristie Lu Stout out of Hong Kong.
+During this time the program twice won the Asian Television Award for Asia-Pacific's best news program.

-Riminton left CNN in 2009, to take up a position as senior political correspondent for Australia's Ten News.
+Riminton left CNN in 2009 to take up a position as senior political correspondent for Australia's Ten News.
 He hosted a Sunday morning show, Meet the Press, where he interviewed political leaders.
-He is also an occasional guest presenter on the Network Ten's prime time alternative news programmeThe Project.
+He was also an occasional guest presenter on Network Ten's prime time alternative news program The Project.